 Rate: 3% AER variable | Min deposit: £1 | Max deposit: £50,000 | Access: Online or branch | Withdrawals allowed: Yes, one penalty-free | Min age to open it: 0 | Max age: 18

-The HSBC MySavings account pays 3% AER, but it's got a much smaller maximum balance than the other accounts on this list - so if your child's a big saver, then look at the accounts above.
+The HSBC MySavings account pays 3% AER, but you only get that rate on the first £3,000 in the account - so if your child's a big saver, then look at the accounts above.

-- If your child's aged 7 to 17 they can open this account, though under 16s need a parent or guardian with them.
+- If your child's 7-17 they can open the account - under 16s need a parent/guardian with them.

 - While the child is under 11, the adult trustee's permission is needed to withdraw £50 or more.

-- Once the child reaches 11, they get a current account, MyAccount, which comes with a Visa debit card.
+- Once the child reaches 11, they get a MyAccount, which comes with a Visa debit card.